Athletic Training Policies and Procedures

 The UCSB secondary insurance policy contains certain limitations and enforces strict requirements.
 The student-athlete must fill out or update and submit an athlete and parent insurance verification form annually.
 Parents must sign the form, unless the athlete is 25 years old, married, or a foreign national.
 A photocopy of both sides of the insurance card must be included.
 Failure to comply with this request may result in the athlete being solely responsible for acquired medical bills.
 Policy provision limits medical treatment coverage for 12 months after the date of the initial injury.
-In addition to non-athletic related injuries or illnesses, the policy excludes pre-existing injuries, and therefore UCSB Athletics Department cannot accept responsibility.
+In addition, the policy excludes non-athletic related injuries or illnesses, and pre-existing injuries, and therefore UCSB Athletics Department cannot accept responsibility.
 The UCSB Athletics Department does not provide dental or optical care unless the result of an intercollegiate athletics injury.

 Medical Care and Treatment